 The purpose of this Privacy Notice is to tell you what information we collect about you when you use our services, how we use that information and who we may share it with.

 LibrariesWest is a partnership between the library services of Bath & North East Somerset, Bournemouth Christchurch & Poole, Bristol, Dorset, North Somerset, Somerset and South Gloucestershire councils.
 The partnership collects and stores data in a shared database to enable you to use libraries across LibrariesWest.
 Personal data provided to any one authority when registering to use the library service will be shared between all of the authorities in LibrariesWest and held on a shared database.

-Each partner authority is a Data Controller in respect of its own data and a Data Processor when using other authorities' data.
+Each partner authority is a Data Controller in respect of its own data and a Data Processor when using other authorities’ data

 What data we need to collect

-Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, address, date of birth, telephone number and email address.
+Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes name, address, Date of Birth, telephone number and email address.
 We are collecting this data because the data is necessary to carry out the agreement you have entered into i.e. becoming a library member.

-Additional data we would like to collect
+Additional data we'd like to collect

-You can choose to supply personal information relating to gender, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, caring responsibilities and any access needs such as hearing or visual impairment and difficulties with mobility.
+You can choose to supply personal information relating to sex, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, caring responsibilities and any access needs such as hearing or visual impairment and difficulties with mobility.
 This is not a requirement of signing up to the Library Service.

 The legal basis for processing your data

 By law - Provision of a Library Service